-Our principal sources of liquidity to fund our operations are from cash and cash equivalents, and marketable securities which totaled \$70.3 million as of December 31, 2022, mainly from net proceeds from the Merger (as defined below), borrowings under the Blue Torch Credit Facility (as defined below) and the issuance of convertible notes.
-Of the \$70.3 million total, \$47.2 million was in cash and cash equivalents of which approximately \$18.8 million was held outside of the United States.
-The remaining \$23.1 million was held in short-term marketable securities, all of which was held in the United States and which can be converted to cash with minimal transaction costs.
-These amounts compare to cash and cash equivalents of \$109.3 million as of December 31, 2021, of which \$11.6 million was held outside of the United States.
-We had no investments in short-term marketable securities as of December 31, 2021.
-The cash and cash equivalent are exclusive of restricted cash which totaled \$0.4 million as of each of December 31, 2022 and 2021.
+Our principal sources of liquidity to fund our operations are from cash and cash equivalents, and marketable securities which totaled \$40.9 million as of December 31, 2023, mainly from net proceeds from borrowings under the Blue Torch Credit Facility (as defined below) and the sale of common stock under the Equity Distribution Agreement with Canaccord Genuity LLC, as sales agent (the "Equity Distribution Agreement").
+Of the \$40.9 million total, \$29.1 million was in cash and cash equivalents of which approximately \$13.7 million was held outside of the United States.
+The remaining \$11.7 million was held in short-term marketable securities, all of which was held in the United States and which can be converted to cash with minimal transaction costs.
+These amounts compare to cash and cash equivalents of \$47.2 million as of December 31, 2022, of which \$18.8 million was held outside of the United States.
+We had \$23.1 million of short-term marketable securities and cash equivalent are exclusive of restricted cash which totaled \$0.5 million as of December 31, 2022.
+The cash and cash equivalent amounts are exclusive of restricted cash which totaled \$0.5 million as of December 31, 2023 and \$0.4 million for December 31, 2022.
 Since our inception, we have been in an operating cash flow deficit as we have made significant investments in our technology infrastructure, built out our research and development foundation, grown sales and marketing resources to drive revenue, and scaled general and administrative functions to enable operating effectiveness.